darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 *Figure 2.
 Cumulative violations at 95% (left) and 99% (right) against the nominal accrual (dashed).
 The GFC and COVID verticals are the independence failure made visible.*

 This is the out-of-sample confirmation of my Week 5 posterior predictive result.
 There, all four models failed the one dependence statistic in the battery (the lag-1 autocorrelation of squared returns, observed 0.32 against replicate bands centred on zero) while the NIG passed every marginal check.
-Here the same split reappears with real forecasts: the NIG gets the closest to the right number of violations, and still fails their timing, because a 500-day window updated monthly cannot chase volatility that doubles inside a week.
 Cont's (2001) volatility clustering is exactly the stylised fact these iid models were built without, and the backtest sends the bill.

 ---